Skip to main content

 Typical Applications

-Can combustors were widely used in:
+Can combustors were widely used in the following:

 • Early turbojet engines